Small weapons - data and facts

 The role of Germany in arms exports

-Germany plays a leading role in the production and export of small weapons.
-The German armaments industry has been one of the five largest arms exporters with the United States, Russia, Russia, China and France.
-Among the exports are small weapons.
-According to the Stockholm International Peace Research Institute (SIPRI), six of the ten most important export nations are EU member states.
+Germany plays a major role in the production and export of small arms.
+For years, the German arms industry has been one of the five largest arms exporters, alongside the USA, Russia, China, and France.
+Small arms are a massive component of these exports.
+According to the Stockholm International Peace Research Institute (SIPRI), six of the ten most significant exporting nations are EU member states.

-Especially in countries with many children's soldiers such as Iraq, Afghanistan, Myanmar, Colombia, Yemen, Somalia or Sudan, there are massive small weapons of German factories, such as the MG3 machine gun from Rheinmetall, the Storm rifle G3 and the MP5 machine gun by Heckler & Koch, the pistols Walther P99 or Sig Sauer Sp 2022.
-Colombian paramilitaries, the Taliban or the Islamic State, which are responsible for the massive use of child soldiers and other acts of violence, use German brands.
+Especially in countries with large numbers of child soldiers, such as Iraq, Afghanistan, Myanmar, Colombia, Yemen, Somalia, or Sudan, there are masses of small arms of German manufacture , such as the MG3 machine gun from Rheinmetall, the G3 assault rifle and the MP5 submachine gun from Heckler & Koch, and the Walther P99 or Sig Sauer SP 2022 pistols.
+Illegal armed groups such as Colombian paramilitaries, the Taliban, or the Islamic State, who are responsible for the massive use of child soldiers and other acts of violence, use German-made weapons.

 Demands and goals

-Terre des Hommes is committed to a restrictive arms export control law and a fundamental ban on arms export ban in the Basic Law.
-The first, most urgent step, exports of small weapons and ammunition must generally be stopped - regardless of whether they are carried out by direct export, production license, individual parts or as complete manufacturing systems.
-Because they are easy to hide and transport and are told to a large extent illegally.
-German armaments are not allowed to get into crisis and conflict regions, neither legally nor illegal.
-Because they heat up conflicts there and cause great suffering.
+Terre des Hommes advocates for a restrictive arms export control law and a fundamental ban on arms exports enshrined in the Basic Law (Germany's constitution).
+As a first and most urgent step, exports of small arms and ammunition must be stopped altogether – regardless of whether they occur through direct export, production licenses, as individual components, or as complete manufacturing facilities.
+This is because they are easy to conceal and transport and are widely traded and transferred illegally.

-In view of ever new German arms export records and extensive deliveries in conflict regions, it is obvious that the existing laws in Germany are not sufficient.
-Terre des Hommes works together with the "Aktion outcry - stops the arms trade" for the introduction of an arms export ban in Article 26 (2) of the Basic Law.
-It should be a fundamental ban with a so -called exclusive approval, that is, that permits are only possible in clearly defined exceptional cases.
+In light of ever-increasing German arms export records and extensive arms deliveries to conflict regions, which, although approved by the German government, nevertheless violate international law, it is obvious that existing laws in Germany are insufficient.
+Terre des Hommes , together with the "Action Outcry - Stop the Arms Trade" campaign, is advocating for the introduction of an arms export ban in Article 26, Paragraph 2 of the Basic Law (Constitution).
+This should be a general ban with an exclusive licensing requirement, meaning that licenses would only be granted in clearly defined exceptional cases.

 Since Germany has had great responsibility for the flood of entire regions with small weapons and other armaments in recent decades, it should be massive for disarmament and disarmament programs, politically and financially.